significantbit/assignment/README.md

 You can download and install Docker from here: https://www.docker.com/products/docker

+The tests uses Jasmine 2.5, if you don't understand any implementation details you can read the docs here: https://jasmine.github.io/2.5/introduction However the tests are quite self explanatory.

 ## Running tests
 `docker-compose up` will build the container if it is missing and